paulkarpenko/us-code-ui/uscode/title-48-territories-and-insular-possessions/chapter-014-trust-territory-of-the-pacific-islands.md

 ### Statutory Notes

 #### References in Text
-Section 2 of this Act, as amended, referred to in subsec. (b), means section 2 of act June 30, 1954, set out as a note below.
+Section 2 of this Act, referred to in subsec. (b), means section 2 of act June 30, 1954, set out as a note below.

 #### Codification
 Section was formerly classified to [section 1435 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section1435&num=0&edition=prelim).